Timex "TV dial" watch, Great Britain.

 Appears to be a very rare Timex.
 I've only seen this one.* Model 16951, from 1976

 I obtained this unusual Timex in May, 2013, from an ebay seller in the UK.
 It was included in a lot of a few other watches, and listed as "running."
 Auction was only £2.46 (plus £10.00 for shipping.)
 When I received it, I found that it wasn't running at all, but I managed to find a watchmaker willing to try to service it, and now it's working and keeping time. *Added: I found 1 more of these, Aug 2018, in Portuguese language!!
 See pic.
-Also, see link, at bottom.
+Also, see link, to review, and more at very bottom of this page.
 This TIMEX was made in 1976, according to the tiny numbers at the bottom of the dial.
 These numbers are not visible until you open up the watch and expose all of the dial.
 Many watches from the mid Seventies had a more "wild" look them, with bright colors and more bold and blocky designs.
 This, to me, looks like it was aiming to be "retro" at the time, evoking a look and feel of the approximate mid 1960s.
 The watch is a day-date mechanical watch, using the M27 movement (listed as 027 in the tiny dial number string.)

 From this angled photo, you can get a sense of the size and proportions.
 The watch is 40 mm horizontally across, without the crown, and 10 mm thick, including the crystal.
 I have it on a stretchy metal bracelet, which probably is from the 1960s, with a fake grain design of some kind (woodgrain?)